UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The total cost of your gas bill includes additional fees beyond the price per therm, such as a monthly service fee and a cancellation fee.

-The price per therm is only half the story.
+The price per therm is only part of the equation.
 To find the true cost of keeping your home warm, you must look closely at the fine print.
-Your monthly invoice is heavily impacted by additional charges that are easy to overlook during the initial sign-up process.
+Your monthly invoice is heavily impacted by additional administrative charges that are easy to overlook during the initial sign-up process.

-Every provider applies a flat, unavoidable fee just to maintain your open account, regardless of how much gas you actively use.
-The Georgia gas marketers monthly service fee typically hovers between $5.99 and $9.95 depending on the specific provider and plan tier you select.
-Over a standard 12-month contract, a higher service fee can easily add an extra $40 to $50 to your annual energy expenses, so you must factor this into your Georgia natural gas provider comparison.
+Every single provider applies a flat, unavoidable fee just to maintain your open account, regardless of how much gas you actively use.
+The Gas South customer service fee typically hovers between $6.95 and $9.95 per month, depending on the specific plan tier you select.
+By comparison, Georgia Natural Gas charges between $5.99 and $9.99.
+Over a standard 12-month contract, a slightly higher service fee can easily add an extra $40 to $50 to your annual energy expenses, so you must factor this into your budget calculations.

-Your Gas South vs Georgia Natural Gas rates are locked by a contract, and breaking that agreement early usually triggers a cancellation fee.
-GNG generally uses a tiered system for its penalties, meaning the fee decreases the closer you get to your contract expiration date (usually ranging from $50 to $150).
-Gas South often utilizes a simpler flat-fee structure and occasionally runs aggressive promotions where they will pay your current provider’s cancellation fee if you switch your service over to them.
+Your rates are locked by a legal contract, and breaking that agreement early usually triggers a strict penalty.
+The Georgia Natural Gas cancellation fee utilizes a tiered system, meaning the fee decreases the closer you get to your contract expiration date.
+Gas South frequently utilizes a simpler flat-fee structure for its penalties.
+Here is a quick look at what you might pay if you need to break your contract early:

 What Happens When Your Contract Ends?